How Are Pets Good for Your Health?

 How pets boost the immune system

+Children with pets often enjoy a healthier start in life.
 Studies show that when kids are exposed to cats and dogs at a young age, they are less likely to develop allergies.
 The theory is that kids are exposed to whatever the dog walks on, licks, sniffs and explores at an early age and that helps build their immunity.
+Such benefits extend into adolescence and adulthood.

 Picking the right pet